pumasight/walleth/README.md

 Bail out your coins!
 =====

-- Send your coin to an address that's explicitly meant for that coin, and one you control!
+Send your coin to a receiver address that's explicitly meant for that coin, and one you control!
 - [Binance](https://www.binance.com/en)
 - [BitStamp](https://www.bitstamp.net/)
 - [CoinBase](https://www.coinbase.com/)